selinon/selinon/docs.source/migrations.rst

   Do not perform flow changes in the YAML configuration file without generating migrations.
 It will mostly resolve in fatal and unrecoverable failures in dispatcher task causing it to fail or infinite rescheduling.
 In general, **changes in the flow structure without performing migrations lead to undefined behaviour**.

 For this reason migration of messages comes in handy.
-Selinonlib CLI offers you a way how to generate a migration that affects flow execution and lets you decide what to do in case your change affects flow execution based on the current state - tainted flows.
+Selinon CLI offers you a way how to generate a migration that affects flow execution and lets you decide what to do in case your change affects flow execution based on the current state - tainted flows.

 .. note::